csc203-calpoly/lecture-notes/src/17_exceptions/index.md

 A common pattern when writing methods that take parameters is to check _preconditions_ about those parameters.

 For example, in our `getRunningTotalMiles`, we might want to check that the `fileName` parameter is not `null` or empty.
-If it is, we might manually throw an `IllegalArgumentException`, which is also an unchecked exception, and give it a meaningful error message.
+If it is, we might manually throw an `IllegalArgumentException` and give it a meaningful error message.

 We can use the `throw` keyword to do this.